unitymakesus/rtp/wp-content/plugins/pretty-link/readme.txt

 3. Make sure you have changed your permalink Common Settings in Settings -> Permalinks away from "Default" to something else.
 I prefer using custom and then "/%year%/%month%/%postname%/" for the simplest possible URL slugs with the best performance.

 == Changelog ==
+= 3.0.9 =
+* Change shortcut key to CTRL + P instead of CTRL + K
+* Support for Nofollow and Tracking Quick Edit and Bulk Edit on the links list page
+* Fix keyword replacement regex

+= 3.0.8 =
+* PRO: Fix replacements checkbox getting unchecked when using page builders

+= 3.0.7 =
+* Fix broken Add New link page - theme conflicts

 = 3.0.6 =
 * Disable "enter" key on the Target URL field
 * Add copy to clipboard to the add/edit link page